 We’ve talked before about the importance of having a feasible budget based on your current resources.
 As our article on Building a Better Budget shows, a good starting point is the 70-20-10 Rule devised by Morgan McCall and his colleagues at the Center for Creative Leadership (CCL), which divides your salary or allowance into allocations of 70% to cover expenses, 20% for savings and investments, and 10% as emergency fund.
 Of course, there may be a better ratio that better suits your needs, so feel free to experiment and see what works.
 Working out a sustainable ratio of daily expenses to monthly expenses to savings that works within your means will help you on your way to becoming debt-free.

 PLOT YOUR PAYMENTS

-Most credit cards and utilities bills are paid on the same day every month.
+Most credit cards and utility bills are paid on the same day every month.
 Plot out your payment schedule against your current income and running bank balance so you’ll always be on top of your expenses.
 Paying on time is the best way to avoid incurring extra finance charges, while signing up for online banking services can help in automating the task.